-The Company exceeded the guidance it provided in July 2020 with respect to revenue, GAAP net income and diluted earnings per share (GAAP).
-The Company met the EBITDA guidance that it provided in July 2020.
+The Company exceeded the guidance it provided in 2021, most recently increased in October 2021, with respect to each of the four metrics for which guidance is provided: revenue, GAAP net income, EBITDA and diluted earnings per share (GAAP).

-• Revenue for the year ended December 31, 2020, increased 7.5% to \$925.9 million, compared to \$861.0 million for the year ended December 31, 2019.
-In July 2020, the Company forecasted 2020 revenue in the range of \$880.0 million to \$920.0 million.

-- GAAP net income for the full year 2020 was \$145.4 million, or \$3.84 per diluted share, versus GAAP net income of \$100.4 million, or \$2.67 per diluted share, for the full year 2019.
-In July 2020, the Company forecasted GAAP net income for full year 2020 in the range of \$136.0 million to \$144.0 million and forecasted diluted earnings per share (GAAP) in the range of \$3.62 to \$3.83. - EBITDA for the full year 2020 increased 25.5% to \$187.8 million, or 20.3% of revenue compared to \$149.6 million, or 17.4% of revenue for the prior year.
-In July 2020, the Company forecasted full year 2020 EBITDA in the range of \$180.0 million to \$190.0 million.
+- Revenue for the year ended December 31, 2021, increased from 23.4% to \$1,142.4 million, compared to \$925.9 million for the year ended December 31, 2020.
+In October 2021, the Company forecasted 2021 revenue in the range of \$1.135 billion to \$1.145 billion. - GAAP net income for the full year 2021 was \$181.8 million, or \$4.81 per diluted share, compared to GAAP net income of \$145.4 million, or \$3.84 per diluted share, for the year ended December 31, 2020.
+In October 2021, the Company forecasted GAAP net income for full year 2021 in the range of \$176.0 million to \$180.0 million and forecasted diluted earnings per share (GAAP) in the range of \$4.66 to \$4.77. - EBITDA for the full year 2021 increased 18.8% to \$223.1 million compared to \$187.8 million for the year ended December 31, 2020.
+In October 2021, the Company forecasted full year 2021 EBITDA in the range of \$216.0 million to \$222.0 million.

 EBITDA is a non-GAAP financial measure used to supplement our financial statements, which are based on U.S. Generally Accepted Accounting Principles ("GAAP").
-For a definition and discussion of this measure, see "Definition of Non-GAAP Financial Measure" on page 31.
+For a definition and discussion of this measure, see "Definition of Non-GAAP Financial Measure" on page 36.

-Key Compensation Actions for 2020
+Key Compensation Actions for 2021

-We took the following actions related to executive compensation for 2020 performance:

-Compensation Area Highlights Cash Compensation Approved base salary increases for our NEOs to close competitive gaps to market and/or recognize individual performance and contributions Affirmed the corporate incentive goals Paid bonuses to our NEOs at a level that reflected performance against the financial guidance provided in July 2020 and individual objectives Process / Governance Reviewed an updated peer group of comparable companies Continued engagement of Total Compensation Solutions (TCS) as the Compensation Committee's independent compensation consultant
+The Compensation Committee took several actions related to executive compensation for 2021 performance.
+With respect to cash compensation, the Compensation Committee approved base salary increases for the NEOs to narrow competitive gaps to market and to recognize individual performance and contributions.
+The Compensation Committee affirmed corporate incentive goals and approved the payment of cash bonuses to our NEOs at a level that reflected performance against the financial guidance the Company provided in February 2021 as increased in April, July, and October 2021.
+With respect to process and governance, the Compensation Committee reviewed an updated peer group of comparable companies.
+The Compensation Committee also continued its engagement of Total Compensation Solutions ("TCS") as the Compensation Committee's independent compensation consultant.